-The following four main principles have guided the design of the Chapel language since conception:
+The following four principles guided the design of Chapel:

 - 1. General parallel programming

-- 2. Control of locality
+- 2. Locality-aware programming

-- 3. Object oriented programming
+- 3. Object-oriented programming

 - 4. Generic programming

 The first two principles were motivated by a desire to support general, performance-oriented parallel programming through high-level abstractions.
 The second two principles were motivated by a desire to narrow the gulf between high-performance parallel programming languages and mainstream programming and scripting languages.